scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 - If there are two path segments (one up and one down segment) that share a common ancestor AS (in the direction of beaconing), then a shortcut via this common ancestor AS is possible.
 - Additionally, all segments without any peering possibility MUST consist of at least two Hop Fields.

-**Note:** The type of segment is known to the endpoint but is not visible in the path header of data packets.
-Therefore, a SCION router needs to explicitly verify that these rules were followed correctly.
+Note that the type of segment is known to the endpoint but it is not explicitly visible in the path header of data packets.
+Therefore, a SCION router needs to explicitly verify that these rules were followed correctly by performing checks described in [](#process-router-ingress).

 Besides enabling the enforcement of path policies, the above rules also protect the economic interest of ASes as they prevent building "valley paths".
 A valley path contains ASes that do not profit economically from traffic on this route, with the name coming from the fact that such paths go "down" (following parent-child links) before going "up" (following child-parent links).